Glaucoma is a group of eye conditions that can damage the optic nerve. This nerve sends the images you see to your

 Symptoms may come and go at first, or steadily become worse.
 You may notice:

 Symptoms are most often noticed when the child is a few months old.

 Exams and Tests

 The only way to diagnose glaucoma is by having a complete eye exam.

 Eye pressure is different at different times of the day.
 Eye pressure can even be normal in some people with glaucoma.
-So your doctor will need to run other tests to confirm glaucoma.
+So you will need other tests to confirm glaucoma.
 They may include:

 The goal of treatment is to reduce your eye pressure.
 Treatment depends on the type of glaucoma that you have.

 If drops alone do not work, you may need other treatment:

 ACUTE ANGLE GLAUCOMA

 An acute angle-closure attack is a medical emergency.
 You can become blind in a few days if you are not treated.

 If you have secondary glaucoma, treating the cause may help your symptoms go away.
 Other treatments also may be needed.

-Open-angle glaucoma can't be cured.
-You can manage it and keep your sight by following your doctor's directions.
+Open-angle glaucoma cannot be cured.
+You can manage it and keep your sight by following your provider's directions.

 Closed-angle glaucoma is a medical emergency.
 You need treatment right away to save your vision.